Love Live! Sunshine!!: Aqours

-Hanamaru is a hardworking first-year student whose family runs a local temple without several modern-age utilities, such as computers and hand dryers.
-Because of this, she becomes enamored upon seeing modern technology, much to the surprise of others.
+Hanamaru is a hardworking first-year student whose family runs a local temple.
+As her home lacks several modern-age utilities, such as computers, she becomes enamored by modern technology.
 She refers to herself as either "ora" or "Maru", and ends many of her sentences with "-zura" because of her Shizuoka dialect.
-She is also a member of a local choir due to her talent at singing.
-Before joining Aqours, she was an avid reader at the school's library.
-She and Yoshiko were friends during kindergarten, and Yoshiko calls her "Zuramaru."
+She is also a member of a local choir and an avid reader at the school's library.
+She and Yoshiko were friends in kindergarten, and Yoshiko calls her "Zuramaru."